Vitamin B12 stops pins and needles

 Magnesium Overcomes many Diseases

-Just as magnesium, like vitamin B12, reduces pins and needles, magnesium has a well researched history of overcoming diseases.
-Keep in mind that if you have low vitamin B12 levels you are likely to have low magnesium levels, due to the fact that both the vitamin and the mineral need sufficient levels of stomach acid in order to be released from food.
+Magnesium, like vitamin B12, reduces pins and needles and has a well researched history of overcoming diseases.
+Keep in mind that if you have low vitamin B12 levels you are likely to have low magnesium levels, due to the fact that both the vitamin and mineral need sufficient levels of stomach acid in order to be released from food.
 If you have a B12 malabsorption problem, then you are most likely not absorbing magnesium, either.

 My friend Christena sent me an email about magnesium that began: